Home » Refrigerator Problems: How To Fix Common Issues

 • If the defrost drain is frozen, flush it with warm water to melt away ice buildup.

-Step #2: Check the water filter connection.
+Step 2: Check the water filter connection.

 Most modern refrigerators are connected to water lines that supply filtered drinking water.
 Problems with the connection to the water line can cause leaking.
 Make sure that the line is connected properly and the seal or housing isn’t cracked.
 These parts can be replaced if they are broken.

-Step #3: Replace the drain pan.
+Step 3: Replace the drain pan.

 Leaking water can also be a sign that your refrigerator is dying.

-Step #1: Defrost your freezer.
+Step 1: Defrost your freezer.

 Removing your food from the freezer and turning it off to let ice melt can solve this kind of issue.
 Many manufacturers recommend a yearly defrost to prevent ice buildup from happening.

-Step #2: Clean the ice maker damper door.
+Step 2: Clean the ice maker damper door.

 Your ice maker has a damper door that allows ice to fall down into a collection area.
 When this door gets dirty, debris causes it to not close properly, which in turn allows frost to build up.
 Cleaning the damper door can easily solve this issue.

-Having trouble with your ice maker?
+Have trouble with your ice maker?
 Check out our ice maker troubleshooting guide.

 Your refrigerator should be turning on and off throughout the day; this means it is functioning normally.
 If you hear fans and motors constantly running, you have a problem that needs to be addressed.

-Step #1: Readjust your temperature settings.
+Step 1: Readjust your temperature settings.

 If there is constant noise from your fridge, the temperature may be set too low.
 This will cause components to work harder than necessary.
-Make sure you have your fridge and freezer set to correct temperatures.
+Make sure you have your fridge and freezer set to the correct temperatures.

-Step #2: Clean the condenser coils.
+Step 2: Clean the condenser coils.

 As with a refrigerator that doesn’t stay cool, dirty condenser coils may cause constant cycling.
 Keep the condenser coils clean to avoid temperature issues and component problems.

-Does a home warranty cover refrigerator problems?
+Does a home warranty cover refrigerator Issues?